kcsarith/foodie/README.md

 Note: Reviews are not private, so the reviews should be honest and provide valid criticsm.

 ## Favorites
+Users who find a restaraunts they love or really want to go visit in the future, may bookmark them in the future.

 ## Bonus: Discover/explore
 ## Bonus: points for bookings and usage of site